joshcarp/docs.buf.build/docs/bsr/introduction.md

 [modules](overview.mdx#modules) so that individuals and organizations can consume and publish their APIs without friction.

-The BSR comes with a browsable UI, dependency management, API validation and versioning, generated documentation, and an extensible plugin system which enables remote code generation.
+The BSR comes with a browsable UI, dependency management, API validation, versioning, generated documentation, and an extensible plugin system that powers remote code generation.

 ### BSR goals